 There are two online options for finding bike routes in DC.
-Google Maps offers directions by bike, and Ride the City is based on the Washington, DC Bicycle Map.
+Google Maps offers directions by bike, and Ride the City is based on Washington, DC Bicycle Map.
 Not only will both online route planners help bicyclists get from point A to point B, but Ride the City will show bike shops and bike share stations that exist along the way.

-The two online resources are generated by a private web services.
+The two online resources are generated by a private web service.
 Please report any problems you find with the route suggestions directly to the providers.
 Cyclists are cautioned to follow all traffic laws.
 DDOT assumes no responsibility for damages resulting from the use of this data.
 No warranty of accuracy or completeness is expressed or implied.

-For more information, contact Bicycle Program Specialist, Mike Goodno.
+For more information, contact Bicycle Program Specialist Mike Goodno.

 The District Department of Transportation (DDOT) Bicycle Facility Design Guide – Version 2 serves as an update to the original guide published in 2006.
 Since its original publication, much has changed in the realm of bicycle facility design.

 The guidelines presented in this document are based on the Manual on Uniform Traffic Control Devices (MUTCD), the American Association of State Highway and Transportation Officials (AASHTO) Guide for the Development of Bicycle Facilities, the Federal Highway Administration (FHWA) Separated Bike Lane Planning and Design Guide, and the National Association of City Transportation Officials (NACTO) Urban Bikeway Design Guide and Urban Street Design Guide.
 These guidelines also reference and adhere to the 2019 publication of the DDOT Design and Engineering Manual.